giornetta/travellerbot/docs/Character Creation Process.md

 The whole process can be broken down into these phases:

 1. **Characteristics**
-    - Following the characteristics order (STR DEX END INT EDU SOC) roll 2D6 for each one and assign the result to it.
+    - Following the characteristics' order (STR DEX END INT EDU SOC) roll 2D6 for each one and assign the result to it.
-    - Determine DM
+    - Determine DM.
 2. **Homeworld**
     - Choose your homeworld from a list.
         - We are assuming that all members of an Adventure must come from the same Sector, which is chosen by the Referee beforehand.
     - Gain `3 + DM(EDU)` Background Skills at Level 0.
-        - The first two have to be taken from your Homeworld, the rest from the Education List.
+        - The first two have to be taken from your homeworld, the rest from the Education List.
 3. **Career Qualification**
     - Choose a career (that you haven't already left before, except Drifter).
     - Roll to qualify.
 If this isn't your first career, suffer a `-2 DM` for each previous career.
-        - If you qualify, you start that carreer at Rank 0.
+        - If you qualify, you start that career at Rank 0.
         - If you do not qualify, you can enter the Drifter career or submit to the Draft (only once).
 4. **Basic Training**
     - If this is your first term in your first career, acquire every skill in the Service Skills Table at Level 0.
-    - If this is your first term in a subsequent career, pick on skill from the Service Skills Table at Level 0.
+    - If this is your first term in a subsequent career, pick on a skill from the Service Skills Table at Level 0.
 5. **Survival**
     - Roll for survival, if you do not succeed, you have died.
 Start over.
         - With the Referee's approval, you can instead be forced out of your career and roll on the Mishaps Table.
 You do not receive a benefit roll for this term.
         - If you roll a 6 on the Mishaps table, roll on the Injury Table to determine what injury you will suffer from.
-        - If you get injured and end up suffering for an Injury Crisis, you must either pay for medical care at step *12* or die and start over.
+        - If you get injured and end up suffering from an Injury Crisis, you must either pay for medical care at step *12* or die and start over.
     - If you took Anagathic Drugs last term, you have to roll for survival again.
 If you fail you are ejected from the career and must roll on the Mishaps table.
 6. **Commission and Advancement**
     - If you have been drafted, you are not eligible for a Commission roll in your first term.